oktadev/okta-blog/_source/_posts/2019-12-12-tutorial-kotlin-beginners-guide.md

 {% img blog/tutorial-kotlin-beginners-guide/intellij-new-project.png alt:"Create new IntelliJ project" width:"600" %}{: .center-image }

 Set the project name, location, and Java 8 SDK.
-After the project is created, add Maven support by doing a right-click on the project and choosing *Add Framework Support*.
-Then select the Maven box and *Ok*.
+After the project is created, add Maven support by doing a right-click on the project and choosing **Add Framework Support**.
+Then select the Maven checkbox and click **OK**.

 {% img blog/tutorial-kotlin-beginners-guide/intellij-maven.png alt:"Configure IntelliJ to use Maven" width:"600" %}{: .center-image }